jvdborre/jvdborre/README.md

 ### Hi there, I'm Joris 👋

-I am founder of [Tropos][tropos.io] - a company which helps deliver end-to-end services for data analytics, data products and data platforms.
+I am founder of [Tropos][tropos] - a company which helps deliver end-to-end services for data analytics, data products and data platforms.
 We're 100% focused on using public cloud.
 Ask us about desining, building and operating business-first data analytics.

 We were the first [Snowflake](https://www.snowflake.com) partner in Belgium, and one of the first in Europe.
 Ever since, we've been building practices, tools and methods to lower the entrance barrier to exciting analytics projects at scale.